fgpietersz/django-easyserver/README.md

     * IP - the IP address to bind.
 Defaults to 0.0.0.0  (all available IPs)
     * PORT - port to bind.
 Defaults to 80.
 You will need to change this or configure the system for appropriate privileges on unix like OSes.
     * SERVE_STATIC - whether to serve static and media files.
 Defaults to True.
     * WELL_KOWN_ROOT - root for /.well-known path.
 To be used for ACME client.
-Defaults to settings.BASE_DIR/well_known_root
+Defaults to settings.BASE_DIR/well_known_root.
+Set to None to disable.
 * CHEROOT - a dict of any keyword params accepted by Cheroot's [cheroot.wsgi.Server](https://cheroot.cherrypy.dev/en/latest/pkg/cheroot.wsgi/).
 Defaults to {} but this is NOT the same as cheroot for all defaults.